 14.1 Refer to RRS Rule 44.
 Rule 44.3 does not apply.

 15 TIME LIMITS

-15.1 For Wednesday and Monday series races, any yacht not finishing within 2.0 hours of elapsed time from their start will be declared “DNF” subject to the limitations of Appendix F item 9.
+15.1 Any yacht not finishing within 3.0 hours of elapsed time from their start will be declared “DNF” subject to the limitations of Appendix F item 9.
 At their own discretion the last boat in a fleet to remain on the race course can withdraw from the race and will be awarded a last place finish based on the number of boats racing in that fleet that night.

 15.2 Specialty Race end time will be based on the published time of sunset for Cobourg unless changed at the Skippers Meeting.
 The last boat to remain on the race course can withdraw from the race and will be awarded a last place finish based on the number of boats racing in the Specialty Race.

 Protest committees shall be formed as required.
 Membership will consist of at least one member of the RC plus two other race participants (if applicable) or any knowledgeable former CYC racer, for a minimum of two protest committee members.
 The committee participants may be randomly selected from all yachts except those involved directly in the protest.
-The protest shall be filed and all persons involved in the protest shall make every reasonable attempt to appear within the club house within 30 minutes of the return of the race committee boat to its dock upon the completion of the race.
-This modifies the time limit in RRS 61.3.
-Should either the protestor or the participant being protested not attend within the prescribed time limit, and are not able to convince the RC of reasonable mitigating circumstances as to why the time limit was violated, the protest will be dealt with accordingly in favour of either party.
-Where possible, all protests will be dealt with in a timely manner immediately following the race.
+The protest shall be filed by email to the Protest Committee chair according to Rule 61.2 before midnight of the day of the race; this modifies the time limit in RRS 61.3.
+The Protest Committee Chair will schedule a protest hearing at the first opportunity, should either the protestor or the participant being protested not attend the scheduled protest meeting and are not able to convince the RC of reasonable mitigating circumstances as to why, the protest will be dealt with accordingly in favour of either party.

 16.1 Refer to the Racing Rules of Sailing 2017-2020 Part 5.